Health Services

 With the necessary authorizations, students may carry and self-administer asthma or other airway constricting disease medication.

-The Iowa Department of Health requires a dental screening for all students no earlier than age 3 but prior to age 6 or enrollment in first grade and prior to enrollment in high school.
+The Iowa Department of Health and Human Services requires a dental screening for all students no earlier than age 3 but prior to age 6 or enrollment in first grade and prior to enrollment in high school.

 The vision card linked below is a required card to turn into the school.
 Please have your doctor fill out the vision card and submit it to the school nurse.